shohei/srm-combustion/README.md

 ![](misc/r.png)

-I obtained the experimental value from Nakka's website.
+Where the constant a and n are dependent on the combustion pressure.
+I obtained the experimental value of (a,n) from Nakka's website.

 ![burnrate.png](misc/burnrate.png)